Fatigue, corrosion and wear are the three major factors limiting the life and performance of a cam in an engineering system.

 There may be 'lost motion' from backlash.
 Impacts between transmission faces when backlash is traversed will also induce vibrations and wear.

-Torsion Joints made between a shaft and a link, gear, cam, pulley, sprocket, or coupling should never slip.
-However, the joint between the two components is subject to micro-motions.
-These micro-motions contribute to wear at the joint so that it moves more and more, and eventually fails, frequently through Fretting Corrosion.
+Torsion Joints made between a shaft and a link, gear, cam, pulley, sprocket, or coupling should not slip.
+However, the two components the make the joint are subject to micro-motions.
+The micro-motions contribute to wear so that the two components at the joint slip relative to each other more and more.

 The study of the processes of wear is part of the discipline of tribology.
 Some common wear mechanisms (or processes) include: